RFMCS/RFMCS/README.md

 ### Hi there 👋, my name is Rui
-From lifeguard to customer service, then transitioned to digital marketing and now fully immersed in IT Bootcamp at the prestigious academy, Code for All_.  🥷🚀
+From lifeguard to customer service, then transitioned to digital marketing and now fully immersed in IT Bootcamp at the prestigious academy Code for All_.  🥷🚀

 I'm always seek to learn new languages and frameworks 🤘🏼